Email Marketing Trends for 2023: Unproven Opportunities

 B. Voice-Friendly Email Design

-While email accessibility and inclusive design have been major trends over the past several years, brands haven’t been motivated to make their email designs voice-friendly for screen readers and voice assistants.
+While email accessibility and inclusive design have been major trends over the past several years—with each of those having their place—brands haven’t been motivated to make their email designs voice-friendly for screen readers and voice assistants.

 This stalled, fledgling trend is held back by three powerful facts:

-1. We have no idea how many emails are being read via screen readers and voice assistants since dictating an email doesn’t trigger its tracking pixel.
+1. We have no idea how many emails are being read via screen readers and voice assistants.
+While those often trigger tracking pixels, the device isn’t identified.

 2. Nearly all email marketing calls-to-action currently drive the subscriber to a webpage or mobile app, which is problematic for voice assistants, short-circuiting the path to conversion.

-Our advice is to focus on broader accessibility and inclusive design initiatives, and pay extra attention to voice-optimizing your envelope content.
+Until that work happens, our advice is to focus on broader accessibility and inclusive design initiatives, and pay extra attention to voice-optimizing your envelope content.
+That will allow voice-assistant users to more easily triage their inboxes, deciding which emails to save and engage with later on their phone or computer.

 Trends on the Move